shivagattu11131-hue/id-platform-demo/ASSIGNMENT_RESPONSE.md

 - the main site and MA site trust ID platform-issued tokens
 - SSO is enabled through the shared ID platform session
 - profile changes are handled centrally
-- future services can be onboarded by registering as additional OIDC clients
+- future services can be onboarded by registering as additional OIDC clients through `POST /oauth2/register`, without restarting the platform

 ### Intermediate architecture